Top Pick: Zesty PawsCHECK LATEST PRICE →

 It’s incredibly important to keep an eye on your dog’s joint health.
 While there are many health problems that can cause older dogs pain, few things are quite as painful as watching your pup struggle to get around.
 Though there are certainly specialized vitamins that are meant to help your dog deal with these issues, it’s good to look for a multivitamin that can do the same thing.
 This multivitamin from PetHonesty not only helps your dog to stay happy and mobile, but it can also target a host of other health issues at the same time.

 The main selling point of this multivitamin is the inclusion of glucosamine and omega fatty acids.
 Both of these compounds help to promote flexibility and joint health, which are key issues for dogs as they get older.
 It’s always best to start with a product like this before your pooch starts to show signs of pain, as even a mild preventative measure can go a long way towards ensuring that your dog’s golden years are among his or her best.
-Dogs can get glucosamine and fatty acids from whole food sources, but having a good multivitamin on hand to make the process easier can be a fantastic help.
+Dogs can get glucosamine and fatty acids from whole food sources (especially quality fresh dog food), but having a good multivitamin on hand to make the process easier can be a fantastic help.

 This multivitamin does deal with much more than joint support, though.
 Unlike many others, it also targets digestive health by including probiotics with the vitamins that promote the growth of beneficial digestive enzymes.
 This is a great addition not only for those who have dogs with significant digestive issues, but it can also be a major relief for those who have dogs who tend to be overly gassy.
 Beyond that other set of specialty ingredients, you’ll still get a host of others that help with your dog’s heart health, energy level, and even its sleep.
 This is a really solid all-in-one vitamin for dogs that can do a good job of helping your pet age gracefully while still working throughout his or her life.